We use individual biographical narratives to stimulate reflection and discussion in the respective societies.

 This project brings people into our regional network of memory and history who witnessed wars over Nagorno-Karabakh.
 We created two parallel, intergenerational and history-based discussion processes that deviate from the traditional confrontational narratives.
 Moreover, in the duration of this project we have created physical space for Biographical Salon events.

-The Azerbaijani-Armenian war over Nagorno-Karabakh as well as the continued use of force since the ceasefire of 1994 have poisoned the relations between the parties involved.
+The Armenian-Azerbaijani war as well as the continued use of force since the ceasefire of 1994 have poisoned the relations between the parties involved.

 The historical account of the escalation of conflict and war in the early 1990s often follows stereotypical categories in the region.
 On both sides dominate narrative, which are characterized by "one-sided blame" and competition dominate.
 The current violence affects how people reflect about their past.
 A strong loss of trust and the dominance of stereotypical narratives have become an obstacle to overcoming tensions.
 Our approach is based on the assumption that a constructive and respectful engagement with the processes of escalation and the experience of violence in the 1990s is possible.